Our next Vermont women's retreat is being planned for Summer 2027.

 Because this is a small, intentionally curated retreat and accommodations are reserved in advance, all payments are non-refundable.

-We strongly recommend purchasing travel insurance to protect your investment in case of illness, emergencies, or travel disruptions.
+We strongly recommend purchasing travel insurance to protect your commitment in case of illness, emergencies, or travel disruptions.
+We specifically recommend policies that include Cancel For Any Reason (CFAR) coverage for maximum flexibility.
+Many policies offer the most comprehensive coverage when purchased shortly after booking.

 A Final Word